-“Accountability and control help differentiate a 3PL from a 4PL,” says Robert Daymon, vice president of operations at Penske Logistics.
+“Accountability and control help differentiate a 3PL from a 4PL,” says Robert Daymon, vice president of freight management operations at Penske Logistics.
 “As a 4PL, we become a trusted advisor, and the customer becomes reliant on our data to drive them forward.”

 When functioning as a 4PL, a logistics provider becomes a true partner with the customer, working to create a lean, cost-effective supply chain.
 “The 4PL is the big umbrella.
 Under the umbrella you have all of the supply chains – transportation, warehouses and anything that is moving,” Daymon says.
 “The 4PL manages the big umbrella.
 That brings more sense of control and ownership.”

 A 4PL typically directs every moving part within the customer’s supply chain and serves as a single point of contact for all parties involved, says Paul Skorupski, director of finance at Penske Logistics.
 An LLP’s role typically includes managing and analyzing large amounts of data, overseeing transportation management, managing other 3PLs and transportation service providers, supervising warehouse operations, or operating any other portion of the supply chain.